bielsnohr/bielsnohr.github.io/_posts/2020-04-23-ssi-cw20-experience.markdown

 ---
 layout: post
-title:  "SSI Collab Workshop 2020: Remote Unconference Experience and Notes"
+title:  "SSI Collaboration Workshop 2020: Remote Unconference Experience and Notes"
-tags: workshops unconference ssi
+tags: workshops unconference ssi cw20
 ---

 ## Introduction

-All of us will doubtless have attended many online meetings over the past month as a result of the Covid-19 crisis and lock down.
+All of us will doubtless have attended many online meetings over the past month and a bit as a result of the Covid-19 crisis and lock down.
 Small group meetings are quite manageable with today's technology, but most conferences and events have not been able to adjust and have been cancelled.
 However, there are some adventurous organisers at the Software Sustainability Institute (SSI) who decided to attempt to run their Collaboration Workshop 2020 (CW20) completely remotely.
 The purpose of the workshop was to bring together an interdisciplinary group "to explore best practices and the future of research software", with themes of Open Research, Data Privacy, and Software Sustainability.
 It used an *un*conference style, and had about 70 participants.

 I was lucky enough to sneak in at the last minute, and I want to share some of my experience about what worked for running a remote *un*conference.